-The top bar features helpful information about the conversation, including keywords, which can help you to categorize each conversation or find relevant conversations quickly.
-You can edit the title, too.
+The top bar features helpful information about the conversation, including keywords, which can help you categorize each conversation or find relevant conversations quickly.
+The editing process is quick and easy.

 In the main part of the screen, you can review the transcription and edit any mistakes you find in the text.
 (Otter AI is not perfect—sometimes words will be misinterpreted.)

-You can also edit speakers’ names or tag team members as speakers in each section.
+You can also edit speakers’ names or tag team members as speakers if the speak identification got it wrong.
 If the app hasn’t correctly broken up the text into each speaker, you can edit that, too.

 If you want to listen to the audio again, you can click anywhere on the text to play the recording from that exact moment.

 Finally, you can write notes and gather tasks from the meeting.
 Select a portion of text, and you’ll get a menu of options like attaching an image, creating a highlight, adding notes, or assigning that piece of the text as a task to someone in your team.